 Unrecognized tax benefits are estimated based on judgment, assessment of relevant risks, facts and circumstances.
 Actual results could differ materially from those estimates.
 The Company believes that the liability for unrecognized tax benefits is the best estimate in relation to the potential for additional assessments.
 Unexpected results from one or more such tax audits could significantly adversely affect the Company's income tax provision and results of operations.
 On February 1, 2021, the Company and the New York City tax authority reached a settlement agreement related to income tax audits of the 2010-2014 fiscal years.
-The Company reduced the related unrecognized tax benefit and accrued interest by approximately \$1,900,000 and \$2,438,000, respectively, in February 2021.
+The Company reduced the related unrecognized tax benefit and accrued interest by \$1,900,000 and \$2,433,000, respectively.

-Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2020 follow:
+Details for the periods currently under examination and remaining subject to examination by jurisdiction as of December 31, 2021 follow:

 Tax Years

 Jurisdiction Under Examination Subject to Examination

-U.S. Federal - Internal Revenue Service - 2017 - 2019
+U.S. Federal - Internal Revenue Service - 2018 - 2020

-New York State 2015 - 2016 2017 - 2019
+New York State - 2018 - 2020

-New York City 2010 - 2017 2018 - 2019
+New York City 2015 - 2017 2018 - 2020

-State of Florida - 2017 - 2019
+State of Florida 2017 - 2019 2020

+State of California 2017 - 2018 2019 - 2020

+State of Michigan 2016 - 2019 -